MrEss-Codes/CalculatorRest/README.md

 //IMPORTING PROJECT

-When importing the project with IntelliJ go to Import Project and click build.gradle file The project should then be to run.
+When importing the project with IntelliJ go to Import Project and click build.gradle file The project should then be able to run.
 You can run the UnitTest to test the logic or just run the application and test it out yourself.

 //DEFAULT LINK

 Default link to the calculator is http://localhost:5000/calculator/add?operands= You should be able to just click the links from the pdf that you linked.